 Piggeries typically have annual mortality rates of 2.5%, 3% and 9% among weaners, growers and finishers, and breeding sows respectively.
-The need to dispose of these carcasses, in addition to afterbirth and stillborn pigs, presents a significant problem.
-In the past, the two most common methods used for carcass disposal were burning and burying.
+Carcasses, afterbirth and stillborn pigs need to be disposed in a sustainable and safe manner.
+In the past, the 2 most common methods used for carcass disposal were burning and burying.
 In recent years, carcass composting has become more common.

 Composting is an acceptable method of recycling animal carcasses.
 It may be used as an option where burial is not feasible.
 (In some locations burial may be a problem at rock sites, where the groundwater is shallow, or where it is difficult to keep the pits dry.)
 The cost associated with setting up and maintaining an animal carcass composting system is relatively low.

 Undertake composting of pig carcasses using the methods described in the National Environmental Guidelines for Indoor Piggeries (2018) and the Piggery Manure and Effluent Management and Reuse Guidelines (2015).
 The following is a summary of additional useful information.

 Composting is the biological decomposition and stabilisation of the biodegradable component in organic matter under controlled conditions.
 It is an aerobic process (requires oxygen) that can turn pig carcasses into a rich humus that can be used as a fertiliser or soil amendment.
 The process itself is not difficult and works successfully, with minimal management if you follow the guidelines.